-A New Book by Joy Thomas Moore Available Now!
+A Best Selling Book by Joy Thomas Moore Available Now!
 Click on links below.

 In my book Power of Presence, I write about the need to have a group of

 caring friends and relatives - a pride - who surround a family with love and

 support, to help those of us who are struggling navigate the waters of single

 parenthood.
 But a pride for many is more than people power.
 A pride